IAmSaad/zlib_test/README.md

 # Testing zlib for CERN's FASER project
-Evaluation program for testing zlib's capabilities.
+Evaluation program (Windows only at this time) for testing zlib's capabilities.
 Heavily based on https://www.zlib.net/zlib_how.html and zpipe.c, testzlib.c examples from zlib's github

 ## Info